tetmon/tetmon.github.io/posts/democratizing-data-access-with-peer-to-peer.md

 ---
-title: 'Democratizing Data Access with Peer-to-Peer'
+title: Democratizing Data Access with Peer-to-Peer
-date: '2024-01-10'
+date: 2024-01-10
-description: "Find out how Edgeset circumvents networking limitations of self-hosted solutions."
+description: Find out how Edgeset circumvents networking limitations of self-hosted solutions.
-author: 'Chris Forno'
+author: Chris Forno
 ---

 A big hurdle for self-hosted software is setting up networking.
 Firewalls, DNS, TLS… It's a confusing hassle, even for computer network professionals.
 In EdgeSet, we’ve removed the hassle with our peer-to-peer functionality.